-Calyx is a Vitalist western herbalist, holistic nutritionist, forest-dweller, wildcrafter, writer of poetry and prose, and mother of two.
+Calyx is a bioregional herbalist, ethnobotanist, holistic nutritionist, wildcrafter, writer of poetry and prose, wildlife tracker, and mother of two.
 She was born and raised in the mountains of Central Pennsylvania.

 Calyx graduated with honors from the Colorado School of Clinical Herbalism’s Fundamental and Advanced Medical Herbalism intensives, and completed the Clinical Program for Herbalism, Nutrition, and Flower Essence Therapy.
 She also holds certifications in Holistic Aromatherapy and Reiki.
 She has over 2,000 hours of training and over a decade of experience in her field.